Moaz14060/object_detection/README.md

 [**Streamlit App: Object Detection Demo**](https://objectdetection-erv7rq3koga6qoq6qhhnsd.streamlit.app/)

 > **Note on Usage:** This live application is hosted on a cloud platform (Streamlit Cloud) and serves as a fully functional alternative to running the repository locally.
-Due to the cloud hosting environment, the option to connect via a local IP address is not available.
+Due to the cloud hosting environment, the option to connect via a local IP address is not available as well as a USB camera since it's not on the same cloud server.
+You can use the option to upload a picture for the model to detect objects in.
 Please use the provided URL for access.

 ### 2. Power BI Dashboard